wp-plugins/jquery-archive-list-widget/readme.txt

 This plugin provides a widget and a filter to display a collapsible archive list in your sidebar or posts by using jQuery.

+= Features =
+ 1. Display a collapsed list of your archives to reduce space.
+ 2. Uses jQuery to add effects and to be compatible with most browsers.
+ 3. Select your expand/collapse symbol and date format.
+ 4. Support for archive filters.
+ 5. And more to come...

 == Installation ==

 1. Make a directory `jquery-archive-list-widget` under `/wp-content/plugins/`